ejdaguas/pegels/README.md

 data_figure7: The original data for this figure comes from the figure 5 and figure 6 datasets, but the plotted values are reproduced here as mean ± SD for convenience.

+data_figure8: Rheology results for cyclic deformation tests on one gel per composition (70/3-70/24).
+Time (sec), strain (%), G*, G', G" (Pa), and loss tangent (G"/G') are included for each experiment.
+Non-physical outliers, defined as rows with strain < 0.15%, were removed from the data.

+data_figure9: The original data for this figure comes from the figure 8 dataset, but the plotted values are reproduced here as [mean, SD, N] for convenience.

+dat_figure10: Micromotion data is presented as [mean, SD, N] versus distance from probe center for all gels 70/3-70/24 and the control PEGDA gel.